Group Policy Application Tool gpupdate 0.9.12 Released

 • Added support for disk label options;

-• Fixed a conflict in drive letter names; drive letters are assigned as in Windows.
+• Fixed a collision of drive letter names; drive letters are assigned as in Windows.

 • Replaced mount points to display shared resources: